 How safe is the Caribbean for gay travelers?

-Overall, it's very safe for LGBTQ travellers across most parts of the Caribbean.
+Overall, it's very safe for LGBTQ travelers across most parts of the Caribbean.
 So much so that gay cruises in the Caribbean is super popular.
-There are sadly a few places in the Caribbean which criminalise homosexuality, which we recommend exercising a lot of caution if you do choose to go there (scroll down to the final part of this article for more about this).
+There are sadly a few places in the Caribbean that criminalize homosexuality, which we recommend exercising a lot of caution if you do choose to go there (scroll down to the final part of this article for more about this).

-When assessing how gay friendly and welcoming the Caribbean is for LGBTQ travellers, we looked at the following 4 factors:
+When assessing how gay friendly and welcoming the Caribbean is for LGBTQ travelers, we looked at the following 4 factors: